 There are many theories as to where the description ‘Glockner’ comes from.
 Which one do you think is the most convincing?

-• The bell shape theory
+- The bell shape theory

-The mountain owes its name to its bell-like shape.
+The mountain owes its name to its bell-like shape. - The cape theory

-The name derives from the shape of a closed cape from the 15th century which had been known as ‘Glocken’.
+The name derives from the shape of a closed cape from the 15th century which had been known as ‘Glocken’. - The bellwether theory

 The bellwether of a sheep herd is colloquially known as the ‘Glogga’.
-And because the Grossglockner is, as the highest mountain of the ‘leaders’ in its surrounding area, it became known as the Glogga.
+And because the Grossglockner is, as the highest mountain of the ‘leaders’ in its surrounding area, it became known as the Glogga. - The dialect theory

 Glockner can be derived from the dialect word ‘klocken’.
-This means something like ‘thunder’ or ‘crashing about’, which in turn could be related to the sounds of ice- and rockfall on the mountain flanks.
+This means something like ‘thunder’ or ‘crashing about’, which in turn could be related to the sounds of ice- and rockfall on the mountain flanks. - The Slovenian theory

 A derivation from the old Slovenian word ‘Klek’ is also thought to be a possibility; it was commonly used to describe a pointed peak.